ankouros/samakia-fabric/CONTRACTS.md

 - Phase acceptance requires `make phase<N>.accept` (or phase-equivalent), evidence recording, and acceptance markers.
 - AI operations are read-only by default; any remediation requires explicit guards and evidence packets.
 - VM golden images are contract-governed; canonical reference is storage_path + sha256; Fabric does not manage VM lifecycle.
+- Operator UX is a first-class contract: `docs/operator/cookbook.md` is canonical, and operator-visible commands must be documented or explicitly waived by policy.